QINGTANS/Three-Phase-Resource-Inference-Framework/README.md

-# Three-Step-Resource-Inference-Framework
+# Three-Phase-Resource-Inference-Framework
-Three-Step-Resource-Inference-Framework addresses the problems of assigning resource attributes to event logs that lack resource information.
+Three-Phase-Resource-Inference-Framework addresses the problems of assigning resource attributes to event logs that lack resource information.
-It contains two phases: the **Extraction** phase and the **Inference** phase.
+It contains three phases: the **Extraction** phase, the **Prediction** phase, and the **Inference** phase.
 In the **Extraction** phase, it extracts four domains and train two logistic regression classifiers from numbers of train logs.
+In the **Prediction** phase, it predicts the number of resources for test logs.
-In the **Inference** phase, it applies the domains and classifiers to infer resource attributes for event logs without the resource information.
+In the **Inference** phase, it applies the domains, classifiers, and the predicted resource number to infer resource attributes for event logs without the resource information.
 ![Figure 1](three-step-resource-inference-framework.png)

 ## Prerequisites